How do solar panels connect to the grid?

 Home solar panels and the grid

 When a homeowner decides to add solar panels to their home, in most cases they will choose to be grid connected.
-This means that the home will get electricity both from its solar panels and the electric grid.
+This means that the home can get electricity both from its solar panels and the electric grid.

 In the other case, when solar panels generate more electricity than a grid-connected home needs, it will send its extra electricity into the grid.
 That solar electricity will then get used by the neighborhood.
 No electricity gets wasted.